 How Do I Measure Heat Pump Efficiency?

 The efficiency of a heat pump can be measured by its Coefficient Performance or CoP.
 CoP reflects how air and ground source heat pumps, heat your home in an efficient manner.
-Using this scale of measurement, efficiency of air source heat reaches up to 4 while that of ground source heat pumps can go as high as 5.
+Using this scale of measurement, the efficiency of air source heat reaches up to 4 while that of ground source heat pumps can go as high as 5.
 This shows that for every unit of electricity consumed, domestic heat pumps generate 4 to 5 units of heat individually.

 When we look at it closely, electric heaters run at around 100% efficiency.
 This basically means that for every unit of electricity they consume, they produce 1 unit of heat in return.
 When you take this into consideration, you’ll see that even brand new gas and oil boilers operate at around 90% of efficiency.